fastify/fastify/docs/Validation-and-Serialization.md

 })
 ```

-If you want to format AJV errors yourself, you can provide a sync function that must return a string as the `schemaErrorFormatter` option to Fastify when instantiating.
+If you want to format errors yourself, you can provide a sync function that must return a string as the `schemaErrorFormatter` option to Fastify when instantiating.

-`errors` in an array of AJV schema errors `ajv.ErrorObject`
+`errors` in an array of Fastify schema errors `FastifySchemaValidationError`
 `dataVar` is the currently validated part of the scheme. (params | body | querystring | headers)
 ```js
 const fastify = Fastify({